 Start with a Personal Training Session

-Many gyms have onsite personal trainers that you can schedule to work with you.
+Many gyms have onsite personal trainers that you can schedule to work with you, and this is a fantastic idea for fitness motivation and getting fit.
 Whether this is included in your membership or an added cost signing up for at least one session can help you develop a routine for maximum results while having someone guide you on proper technique and general gym safety.
 After a few weeks, you can always schedule another session to touch base, ensure your form is correct, and even add new exercises to shake things up.

 Understand the Equipment

 Many gyms are equipped with machines most people will never add to a home gym, providing a wide range of workout options that may e missed at home.
 The majority of workout machines in a gym come with posters or signage showing proper form when using the machine.
 This gives you an idea of what the machine is designed to do, as well as how to maintain proper technique.
 It is wise to perform a few reps at a lower weight than your ideal workout so you can feel how the machine moves and what impact it has on your body.
 When in doubt, gym employees can likely provide basic guidance on proper use.